Simryn Gill: 55th Venice Biennale

 Gill represented Australia in the 2013 Venice Biennale, with the exhibition entitled Here Art Grows on Trees.
 Her exhibit replaced that of famous architect Philip Cox’s Australian Pavilion, which had represented Australia at the Venice Biennale since 1988, with the structure scheduled to be removed the following December.
 Working with curator Catherine de Zegher, Gill produced three unique works for the festival.
 De Zegher described the inspiration for the exhibition as "a space of negotiation between the small and the global, between nature and industry, as it reveals an understanding of the interconnectedness of all in a world in flux".
-One displayed art piece consisted of Gill’s traditional style of carefully collecting specific words to display them in a massive collage spanning twelve white panels.
+One displayed art piece consisted of Gill's traditional style of carefully collecting specific words to display them in a massive collage spanning twelve white panels.
 Another was a series of large cibachrome photographs taken of an open, abandoned mine system at dusk and dawn.

 Her most famous work produced for the event was the unconventional use of the Australian Pavilion itself.
 Challenging her audience to see her work as impermanent and transitory, Gill removed sections of the roof of the Australian pavilion, "allowing each moment of the six month exhibition to be a unique snapshot."
-This exposure of the work changed it over time, the beach house and the art stored within it slowly being altered by the surrounding environment, emphasizing nature's ability to reclaim structures and objects constructed by humans.
+This exposure of the work changed it over time, both the beach house and the art stored within it slowly being altered by the surrounding environment, emphasizing nature's ability to reclaim structures and objects constructed by humans.